Toyota targets 1.15 million vehicle sales in China for 2016

-BEIJING Jan 5 Toyota Motor Corp and its local joint venture partners said they aim to sell 1.15 million vehicles in China this year, up 2.7 percent from 2015.
+BEIJING Toyota Motor Corp (7203.T) and its local joint venture partners said they aim to sell 1.15 million vehicles in China this year, up 2.7 percent from 2015.

 Japan's biggest automaker by volume sold a total of 1.12 million vehicles last year, up 8.7 percent from a year earlier, outpacing the overall market.